RhiH/studio_gallery/README.md

 16. As an artist I want to be able to edit, create and delete work when I want to do so.

-## Design Choices

-It was decided to keep the project as simple as possible, given this was the first time Django had been used.
-Ensuring things were kept as simple as possible meant that the focus could remain on the site as a whole.
-As the site is to display art in most appealing way, vivid colours were not used as these could easily detract from the work, and put off the consumer.

 ## Wireframes